 It’s likely that we’ll need to update this Privacy Notice from time to time.
 We’ll notify you of any significant changes via email, but you’re welcome to come back and check it whenever you wish.

 While you are using the Arrival website, Arrival UK Ltd is the data controller.
 A controller is a company that decides why and how your information is processed.
-References to Arrival mean Arrival UK Limited and affiliates.
-Arrival UK Limited are registered with the ICO under registration number ZA593319.
+References to Arrival mean Arrival UK Ltd and affiliates.
+Arrival UK Ltd are registered with the ICO under registration number ZA593319.

 - Explaining the legal basis we rely on